 For this recipe I used large shrimp, with a count per pound of 31/35.
 Each shrimp is about a half an ounce.
 Here's how to go about making this easy snack.

-First, light the grill and set it on high.
+First step, light the grill and crank it to high.

 Mix the dry seasonings together, then stir it in with the shrimp.
 Add the oil to the shrimp, being sure each one is coated thoroughly.
 Thread the shrimp onto the skewers and put 'em on the grill, over direct, high heat.